-- image is a component of an existing object with the name specified by FRAMEBUFFER_ATTACHMENT_OBJECT_NAME, and of the type specified by FRAMEBUFFER_ATTACHMENT_OBJECT_TYPE. - The width and height of image are non-zero. - If FRAMEBUFFER_ATTACHMENT_OBJECT_TYPE is TEXTURE and FRAMEBUFFER_ATTACHMENT_OBJECT_NAME names a three-dimensional texture, then FRAMEBUFFER_ATTACHMENT_TEXTURE_LAYER must be smaller than the depth of the texture. - If FRAMEBUFFER_ATTACHMENT_OBJECT_TYPE is TEXTURE and FRAMEBUFFER_ATTACHMENT_OBJECT_NAME names a one- or two-dimensional array texture, then FRAMEBUFFER_ATTACHMENT_TEXTURE-LAYER must be smaller than the number of layers in the texture. - If attachment is COLOR_ATTACHMENTi, then image must have a color-renderable internal format. - If attachment is DEPTH_ATTACHMENT, then image must have a depth-renderable internal format. - If attachment is STENCIL_ATTACHMENT, then image must have a stencil-renderable internal format.
+- image is a component of an existing object with the name specified by the value of FRAMEBUFFER_ATTACHMENT_OBJECT_NAME, and of the type specified by the value of FRAMEBUFFER_ATTACHMENT_OBJECT_TYPE. - The width and height of image are non-zero. - If the value of FRAMEBUFFER_ATTACHMENT_OBJECT_TYPE is TEXTURE and the value of FRAMEBUFFER_ATTACHMENT_OBJECT_NAME names a three-dimensional texture, then the value of FRAMEBUFFER-ATTACHMENT_TEXTURE_LAYER must be smaller than the depth of the texture. - If the value of FRAMEBUFFER_ATTACHMENT_OBJECT_TYPE is TEXTURE and the value of FRAMEBUFFER_ATTACHMENT_OBJECT_NAME names a one-or two-dimensional array texture, then the value of FRAMEBUFFER_ATTACHMENT_TEXTURE_LAYER must be smaller than the number of layers in the texture. - If attachment is COLOR_ATTACHMENTi, then image must have a color-renderable internal format. - If attachment is DEPTH_ATTACHMENT, then image must have a depth-renderable internal format. - If attachment is STENCIL_ATTACHMENT, then image must have a stencil-renderable internal format.